-When the payment of an in-lieu fee is required, the amount of the fee will be based on the costs of access provision to other owners undertaking developments of a similar size and impact.
+When the payment of an in-lieu fee is required, the amount of the fee will be based on the costs of access provision to other coastal land owners undertaking developments of a similar size and impact.
+In-lieu fees shall be commensurate with the requirements of Section 7060.2.b.(1) or (2), as applicable.